smooth-code/h2x/README.md

 ## Why

-Transform HTML into JSX is not simple.
-It's a compilation operation.
-To do it properly we need to have a compiler like process.
+Transforming HTML into JSX is not simple.
+It's a compilated operation which requires a compiler to do properly.

-Make it extensible with plugins give us the ability to create awesome utilities.
+Extending it with plugins will give us the ability to create awesome utilities.

 ## License